-The fruit is gaining more and more popular in the super foods culture.
-Now it is more accessible as it's being cultivated in many other warmer regions around the globe, such as the sunny California.
-However, calamondin juice is easier to get your hands on anywhere you live, so we'll focus on them here.
+The fruit is gaining more and more popular in the superfoods culture.
+Now it is more accessible as it's being cultivated in many other warmer regions around the globe, such as sunny California.
+However, calamondin juice is easier to get your hands no matter where you live, so we'll focus on them here.

 Calamansi Health Benefits: